The Chodówki ForestA forest between Miechów and Charsznica, Borough of Miechów, Miechów District, Małopolskie Voivodship

 Q: Do you remember names of any Jews that were killed?

 Mrs S.: I don’t remember any Jews but I do remember people who looked after them – rescued them and hid them.
 In Siedliska they killed the whole Baranek family.
-There was a grandma.
+There was a grandma in this family.
 They used to have this old oven for baking bread and the grandma hid in it.
 They [Germans] said they would shoot everyone if they didn’t find the grandma.
 The grandma heard everything.
 She came out and said she agreed to be shot.
 People said her hair went white in two hours.
 I don’t remember the year of these executions but it was cold.

 Q: In how many ditches were they buried?